Linear cross-entropy certification of quantum computational advantage in Gaussian Boson Sampling: GBS setup

 \section{GBS setup}

 Consider a GBS setup (see Fig.~\ref{fig:gbs_setup}) where $M$ modes are prepared in single-mode non-displaced Gaussian states.
 The nature of these states need not be specified at this point; they could be squeezed, thermal, squashed, etc. The initial $M$-mode state is sent through an arbitrary linear, lossless interferometer, which is mathematically described by a $M\times M$, \textit{Haar-random} unitary matrix $\bm{U}$.
-The output light of the interferometer is then measured using Photon Number Resolving (PNR) detectors, which can determine the number of output photons in each mode; i.e., they measure the output state of the system in the Fock basis.
+The output light of the interferometer is then measured using photon number resolving detectors, which can determine the number of output photons in each mode; i.e., they measure the output state of the system in the Fock basis.

 The output state of the interferometer, $\hat{\rho}$, which is also and $M$-mode non-displaced Gaussian state, is completely described by a $2M\times 2M$, complex Husimi covariance matrix $\bm{\Sigma}$~\cite{kruse2019detailed, serafini2017quantum}, whose entries are computed as $\Sigma_{j,k}=\frac{1}{2}\langle\{\hat{\xi}_j,\hat{\xi}_k^\dagger\}\rangle+\frac{1}{2}\delta_{j,k}$.
-The $\{\hat{\xi}_k\}$ are the components of the operator vector $\bm{\hat{\xi}}=(\hat{a}_1,\dots,\hat{a}_M,\hat{a}_1^\dagger,\dots,\hat{a}_M^\dagger)$, where $\hat{a}_k$ and $\hat{a}_k^\dagger$ are the bosonic creation and annihilation operators of the output modes, which satisfy the canonical commutation relations $[\hat{a}_j,\hat{a}_k]=[\hat{a}_j^\dagger,\hat{a}_k^\dagger]=0$ and $[\hat{a}_j,\hat{a}_k^\dagger]=\delta_{j,k}$. $\{\hat{a}, \hat{b}\}:=\hat{a}\hat{b}+\hat{b}\hat{a}$ stands for the anticommutator of operators $\hat{a}$ and $\hat{b}$, $\langle\hat{a}\rangle=\mathrm{Tr}(\hat{a}\hat{\rho})$, and $\delta_{j,k}$ is the Kronecker delta.
+The $\{\hat{\xi}_k\}$ are the components of the operator vector $\bm{\hat{\xi}}=(\hat{a}_1,\dots,\hat{a}_M,\hat{a}_1^\dagger,\dots,\hat{a}_M^\dagger)$, where $\hat{a}_k^{\dagger}$ and $\hat{a}_k$ are the bosonic creation and annihilation operators of the output modes, which satisfy the canonical commutation relations $[\hat{a}_j,\hat{a}_k]=[\hat{a}_j^\dagger,\hat{a}_k^\dagger]=0$ and $[\hat{a}_j,\hat{a}_k^\dagger]=\delta_{j,k}$. $\{\hat{a}, \hat{b}\}:=\hat{a}\hat{b}+\hat{b}\hat{a}$ stands for the anticommutator of operators $\hat{a}$ and $\hat{b}$, $\langle\hat{a}\rangle=\mathrm{Tr}(\hat{a}\hat{\rho})$, and $\delta_{j,k}$ is the Kronecker delta.

-The result of the PNR measurement, i.e. the detection pattern, is a $M$-string of non-negative integers $\bm{n}=(n_1,\dots,n_M)$, where each $n_k$ represents the number of photons detected at mode $k$ ($n_k=0$ means that no light has been detected).
+The result of the photon number resolving measurement, i.e. the detection pattern, is a $M$-string of non-negative integers $\bm{n}=(n_1,\dots,n_M)$, where each $n_k$ represents the number of photons detected at mode $k$ ($n_k=0$ means that no light has been detected).
 By defining the matrix

 where $\mathbb{I}_M$ is the identity matrix of size $M\times M$, we can compute the probability of detecting the outcome $\bm{n}$ as~\cite{hamilton2017gaussian, kruse2019detailed}

 where $\Pr(\bm{0}|\bm{A})=\sqrt{\mathrm{det}\left(\mathbb{I}_{2M}-\bm{X}\bm{A}\right)}$ is the vacuum probability, $\bm{n}!=\prod_{k=1}^Mn_k!$, and